anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 This function reads the options from file if it's specified otherwise it uses default options.
 It just copies secret as is.
-As the last step it queries passord.
+As the last step it queries password.

 We solved one problem.
 It's no longer possible to look up master password in the terminal history.
 But password is still visible.
-We can make a solution with special function that does not echoes input (solution is taken from StackOverflow):
+We can make a solution with special function that does not echoes input (solution is taken from `StackOverflow`):

 ```haskell
 import System.IO